mitmedialab/prg-s02-system-setup/README.md

     - Test ssh into the new NUC from another machine on the same Network.
     - Test auto power on: unplug the power and replug to check if NUC auto powers on.

+11. For the empathy interaction clones: make sure that the docker-compose.env has been copied into the /home/prg directory

 # Android Tablet